liamreneroy/freedog/README.md

-# Go1 Free-Dog SDK - Modified for Simple High-Level Control
+# Go1 Free-Dog SDK for High-Level Control

 ## Origin
-This is a repository forked from: https://github.com/Bin4ry/free-dog-sdk.git
+This repository is forked from: https://github.com/Bin4ry/free-dog-sdk.git.
+This fork provides additional features and simplified control scripts to control the UniTree Go1 Quadruped EDU robot.

 ## How to Use